VISION, MISSION AND VALUES

 The library is committed to actively seeking new partnership opportunities with provincial, regional and community organizations and businesses.

 Partnerships may be of indefinite or predetermined duration, and of variable scope.
-Partnerships of limited duration and/or scope may be entered into at the discretion of the Chief Librarian, while partnerships of greater duration and/or scope require approval of the Library Board.
+Partnerships of limited duration and/or scope may be entered into at the discretion of the Library Director, while partnerships of greater duration and/or scope require approval of the Library Board.

 6.2 Community Engagement Values Statement